kvpreethi/HCL-AI-Data-Advisor-For-HCL-Workload-Automation/README.md

 	If you are using custom certificates for the DWC, replace the `DWC_PUBLIC_KEY` value accordingly.
  4. In the common.env file, set the ``OPENSSL_PASSWORD``  parameter.
 This parameter will be used to generate an encryption key to hide the HCL Workload Automation engine credentials.
- 5. If you want to receive alert notification via email, properly set the configuration parameters in the aida-email section in the common.env file.
-For the remaining parameters of the common.env file, you can use the default values.
-If you want to use custom values instead, edit the common.env file.
+ 5. Edit the common.env file to set mandatory parameters (parameters whose value you must provide).
+For example, if you want to receive alert notification via email, properly set the configuration parameters in the aida-email section in the common.env file.
+For the non-mandatory parameters of the common.env file, you can use the default values.
 For details, see  [Configuration parameters](#configuration-parameters).
  6. Optionally, from [docker_deployment_dir], run the command

 	 ``./AIDA.sh first-start``